PatWyr/Test/README.md

 * [ActiveJDBC](https://javalite.io/activejdbc) has much in common with jdbi-orm; the advantage of jdbi-orm is that we do not require any instrumentation to work (we use only Java language features).
-* [JOOQ](https://www.jooq.org/) is great but requires initial generation of java code from your database scheme (you write your entities by hand with jdbi-orm), and promotes type-safe query building instead of plain SQLs.
+* [JOOQ](https://www.jooq.org/) is great but requires initial generation of java code from your database scheme (opposed to that, you write your entities by hand with jdbi-orm and you don't need to run any generator), and promotes type-safe query building instead of plain SQLs.
   There's the usual set of problems coming with generated classes: you can't add your custom utility functions to those, you can't add validation annotations, etc.
   If you don't mind that, go for JOOQ - it's definitely more popular than jdbi-orm.